antomuangigitau/antomuangigitau/README.md

 I'm a Frontend software developer.

-- I'm currently learning React, Typescript and Node.js to collaborate on full-stack web development projects.
+- I'm currently learning React, Typescript and Node.js to collaborate on Full-stack Web Development projects.

 - 📫 How to reach me: gitaumuangi@gmail.com